“Do not worry overmuch, I assure you that you are in good hands,” Jimena assures me.

 “When did they throw you out?”

 “They did not.
-I left the same night and maintained a loving relationship with my father until his death two years ago.”
+I left the same night and maintained a loving relationship with my father until his death three years ago.”

 And so on.